Yamaha has joined Triumph, Ducati, BMW, Moto Guzzi, Benelli and SWM in the mad scramble to re-invent the old scrambler with its Bolt-based SCR950.

 We always thought the Bolt cruiser would make a great scrambler and shortly after its release in 2014, the custom houses latched on to the idea of modifying the bike for the modern interpretation of the old-time scramblers.

-The Yamaha interpretation has a vintage-style paint, fuel tank, number plates, fenders and fork gators.
+The Yamaha interpretation has a vintage-style paint, fuel tank, number plates, fenders, wire wheels and fork gators.

 Yamaha Motor Australia spokesman Sean Goldhawk says they have “no news on that model – so not in the near future”.